Altaheri/EEG-ATCNet/README.md

 ## About ATCNet
-ATCNet is inspired in part by the vision transformer (ViT) proposed by Dosovitskiy et al. [172].
-ATCNet differs from ViT by the following:
+ATCNet is inspired in part by the Vision Transformer ([ViT](https://arxiv.org/abs/2010.11929)).
+[ATCNet](https://doi.org/10.1109/TII.2022.3197419) differs from [ViT](https://arxiv.org/abs/2010.11929) by the following:
-* ViT uses single-layer linear projection while ATCNet uses multi-layer nonlinear projection, i.e., convolutional projection specifically designed for EEG-based brain signals.
+* [ViT](https://arxiv.org/abs/2010.11929) uses single-layer linear projection while [ATCNet](https://doi.org/10.1109/TII.2022.3197419) uses multilayer nonlinear projection, i.e., convolutional projection specifically designed for EEG-based brain signals.
-* ViT consists of a stack of encoders where the output of the previous encoder is the input of the subsequent.
-ATCNet consists of parallel encoders and the outputs of all encoders are concatenated.
+* [ViT](https://arxiv.org/abs/2010.11929) consists of a stack of encoders where the output of the previous encoder is the input of the subsequent.
+[ATCNet](https://doi.org/10.1109/TII.2022.3197419) consists of parallel encoders and the outputs of all encoders are concatenated.
-* The encoder block in ViT consists of an MSA followed by a multilayer perceptron (MLP) while in ATCNet the MSA is followed by a TCN.
+* The encoder block in [ViT](https://arxiv.org/abs/2010.11929) consists of an MSA followed by a multilayer perceptron (MLP), while in [ATCNet](https://doi.org/10.1109/TII.2022.3197419) the MSA is followed by a TCN.
-* The first encoder in ViT receives the entire input sequence while each encoder in ATCNet receives a shifted window from the input sequence.
+* The first encoder in [ViT](https://arxiv.org/abs/2010.11929) receives the entire input sequence, while each encoder in [ATCNet](https://doi.org/10.1109/TII.2022.3197419) receives a shifted window from the input sequence.

 ![ATCNet vs Vit](https://github.com/Altaheri/EEG-ATCNet/assets/25565236/210f6a4e-c212-4a9e-9336-415f0df4e293)

-ATCNet model consists of three main blocks:
+[ATCNet](https://doi.org/10.1109/TII.2022.3197419) model consists of three main blocks:
 1. **Convolutional (CV) block**: encodes low-level spatio-temporal information within the MI-EEG signal into a sequence of high-level temporal representations through three convolutional layers.
 2. **Attention (AT) block**: highlights the most important information in the temporal sequence using a multi-head self-attention (MSA).
 3. **Temporal convolutional (TC) block**: extracts high-level temporal features from the highlighted information using a temporal convolutional layer